gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-ietf-avtcore-rtp-payload-registry.md

 Type to establish the media type used to identified the format in various signaling usage.

-To resolve this situation this document performs the following.
-First it updates the registry to include known RTP payload formats at the time of writing.
-Then it closes the IANA Registry for RTP Payload formats Media Types for future registration.
+This document resolves the situation by first updating the RTP Payload Format Media Type registry to include all the known RTP payload formats at the time of writing, then it closes this IANA Registry for any future registration.
 Beyond instructing IANA to close this registry, the instructions to authors in RFC 8088 are updated to reflect this.

 --- middle